-Sometimes it’s not the game that shines, but the players.
-Intricate gameplay and glistening visuals only go so far in making a standout multiplayer title; its humans that can provide surprises and schemes that transform the average first-person shooter or puzzler into a gladiatorial showdown or co-op crusade.
-That’s the secret to the best multiplayer games on PC.
+So you want to know about the best multiplayer games?
+Sometimes it's not the game itself that shines, but the players.
+Intricate gameplay and glistening visuals only go so far; it's humans that provide the surprises, the schemes that transform the average FPS game or co-op game into that one experience you'll be talking about until the end of time.
+That's the secret to a great multiplayer game.

-Fast and frantic or tense and calculated, the best PvP games come in all shapes and sizes.
-But they’re all connected by the simple pleasure of interacting with other humans.
-Whether it’s a healer and a DPS attempting to solve a finicky flanking manoeuvre in Overwatch, or a tense head-to-head battle tackling terrorists in Rainbow Six Siege, these games wouldn’t be the same without a bunch of people running around killing, maiming, or, occasionally helping each other.
+Fast and frantic or tense and calculated, the best multiplayer games come in all shapes and sizes.
+But they're all connected by the simple pleasure of interacting with other humans.
+Whether it's as a healer or a DPS attempting to solve a finicky flanking manoeuvre in Overwatch, or a tense head-to-head battle tackling terrorists in Rainbow Six Siege, these games wouldn’t be the same without a bunch of real people running around killing, maiming or, occasionally, helping each other.

-So banish those bots, break out your friends list, put on your most sociable face, and prepare to embrace the best multiplayer games on PC.
+So banish those bots, break out your friends list, put on your most sociable face, and prepare to embrace this list of the best multiplayer games on PC.

 The best PC multiplayer games are: